openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Configuring Pin Direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Direction of a pin can be configured by writing to the SETDIR CSR (address 0x038).
-  - To configure as input: All pins are input by default and the input cannot be disabled.
+  - To configure gpio_in as input: All pins are input by default and the input cannot be disabled.
-  - To configure as output: Place a value of 1 in bit [24] along with the pin number in bits [6:0].
+  - To configure gpio_out as output: Place a value of 1 in bit [24] along with the pin number in bits [6:0].
-  - To configure as open-drain: Place a value of 1 in bit [25] along with the pin number in bits [6:0].
+  - To configure gpio_out as open-drain: Place a value of 1 in bit [25] along with the pin number in bits [6:0].

 Configuring Interrupt Behavior